 A study was conducted at Harvard to test the reliability of these symptom checkers.
-To test the symptom checkers, researchers at Harvard fashioned standardized lists of symptoms from 45 clinical vignettes that are used to test and teach medical students.
+To test the symptom checkers, researchers at Harvard fashioned standardized lists of symptoms from 45 clinical scenarios that are used to test and teach medical students.
 They then inputted those symptoms into 23 different symptom checkers on the internet.
-On the whole, the software algorithms that the researchers considered listed the correct diagnosis first only in miniscule 34% of cases.
+On the whole, the software algorithms that the researchers considered listed the correct diagnosis first only in a minuscule 34% of cases.

 The symptom checkers that were assessed tended to be overly precautious, encouraging users to seek care for situations where staying at home might be sensible.
 The researchers noted that this tendency toward conventional advice encouraged people to seek needless care — an outcome that health care reform strives to reduce in order to reduce healthcare costs for the patients.

 When you self-diagnose yourself online, you are basically assuming that you know all the subtleties that diagnosis constitutes.
 This can be very risky, as people who assume that they can deduce what is going on with them may miss the fine distinctions of diagnosis.